-Note: It is highly recommended to have a thermocouple measuring the air temperature around the module inside the platform, which will be close to the module's board temperature.
+Note: It is highly recommended to have a thermocouple measuring the air temperature around the module inside the platform, which will be close to the module's board temperature. - this is the module's ambient temperature.

 4. Set up a call with the use case for the platform (throughput rate, output power, duty cycle) on the worst-case band.